delta6626/365-days-of-code/README.md

 - Day 100 ✅: Started making Nebula’s Note Editor mobile-friendly
 - Day 101 ✅: More progress on making the Note Editor responsive, also added auto-open for newly created notes
 - Day 102 ✅: Made Nebula's note editor fully responsive.
 All tools now work beautifully on mobile with a clean, scrollable layout.
 - Day 103 ✅: Started learning basic Three.js.
-Created a 3D football rotating along the X, Y, and Z axes
+Created a 3D football rotating along the X, Y, and Z axes.
+Check out the repo [here](https://github.com/delta6626/threeJSExperiments)
 - Day 104 ✅: Made Nebula’s settings page responsive.
 Every part of the app now works smoothly on all screen sizes
 - Day 105 ✅: Played more with Three.js and built scene abstractions.
 Also added a new “Abyss” theme to Nebula
 - Day 106 ✅: Cleaned up the codebase, added a new “classic” theme with sharp corners, and improved accessibility by replacing divs with buttons where appropriate.